johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-12-serialising-aspnet-method-calls-for-later-execution/index.md

 Pretty simple, right?
 It's worth highlighting that there is an underlying assumption for this approach:

-_The method call does not depend on the object being in a specific state_
+**The method call does not depend on the object being in a specific state for the operation to succeed.**

-So if, before calling a method on that object you can to, for example, call another method called `OpenConnection` then this approach would not work.
-Likewise if subsequent cleanup was required, this approach would not work.
-I'm not sure this an entirely accurate analogy, but think of each method call as needing to be an atomic operation and you're probably heading in the right direction.
+So if, before calling a method on that object, you need to call another method called `OpenConnection` (for example) then this approach would not work.
+Likewise if subsequent cleanup is required after a method is called, this approach would not work.

+The analogy may not be entirely accurate, but think of each method call as needing to be an atomic operation and you're probably heading in the right direction.

 How then, can we serialise our method call?